bersalazar/sinkingstone.com/posts/at-the-base-of-it/index.rst

 How little have we been taught to value life?

-She said goodbye with a few kisses and a sunset background.
+She said goodbye with a some kisses and a sunset background.

 And with that, the acid ball became whole.
 The burn had moved around like a metastasized tumor.